 Intrinsically, while organizing these items, you are categorizing (i.e., clustering) them according to their specific features or purposes.
 For instance, while organizing the cups, you arrange them according to visual features, while you distinguish the other elements based only on their purpose.
 This is a simple example, but we can see the difference between raw/observed features (e.g., color, texture, format) and hidden/latent features (e.g., purpose).
 The latter ones are usually considered as a “summary” of a set of features, for instance, in our scenario, a mug is expected to have a specific shape and is used to drink something.

 A more solid definition

 Jumping towards a more theoretical point-of-view, clustering analysis is the task of grouping elements such that the (overall) similarity between the elements in the same cluster (or group) is larger than the (overall) similarity between elements of different groups.
-Let be a -dimensional set of points drawn from different processes.
-The optimal goal of clustering is to form groups:
+Let be a -dimensional set of points drawn from

 The Curse of Dimensionality